Name and Classification

 "Main Group", "Sublevel1", and "Sublevel2" are informal groupings used by Mass Nature.

-Plants were classified into Family, Genus, and Species following Haines, 2011.
+Plants were classified into Family, Genus, and Species generally following Haines, 2011.

 References